microsoft/azure-pipelines-extensions/Extensions/BitBucket/Src/readme.md

 # Bitbucket&reg; artifacts for Release management

-This extension is an integration point for Bitbucket&reg; with Release management in VS Team Services.
+This extension is an integration point for Bitbucket&reg; with Release management in Azure DevOps.
 With this extension, you can deploy sources from Bitbucket&reg; repositories using Release management.

-**Note:** This extension work only with VS Team Services and TFS "18" RC onwards.
+**Note:** This extension work only with Azure DevOps and TFS "18" RC onwards.

 ## Usage
 This extension provides a service endpoint to connect to Bitbucket&reg; account.
 Once connected, you can link a repositories from the Bitbucket&reg; and deploy the same using Release management orchestration service.